johndarrel/hide-my-wp/readme.txt

 * Update - Added option to hide only the IDs and Classes in Hide My WP > Text Mapping
 * Update - Added the option to remove the WordPress common paths in /robots.txt file
 * Update - Added the option to remove the WordPress common paths in /sitemap.xml
-* Update - Compatibility with the most populat plugins and WordPress 5.4.1
+* Update - Compatibility with the most popular plugins and WordPress 5.4.1
 * Fix - Show 404 files in case the rewrites are not working or Allowoverride is OFF
-* Fix - Detect correct https or http sheme for Login Preview and validation
+* Fix - Detect correct HTTPS or HTTP schema for Login Preview and validation
-* Fix - Save the Hide My WP rewrites when other plugin are updating the config file to prevent rewrite errors
+* Fix - Save the Hide My WP rewrites when other plugins are updating the config file to prevent rewrite errors

 = 3.5.03 (12 March 2020) =
 * Update - WordPress Security Updates for WP 5.4